-At December 31, 2021 and 2020 Sonnedix España Finance 2, S.A. recognized long-term guarantees and security deposits for an amount of 8 thousand euros under the balance sheet heading "Non-current assets - Financial investments."
-Likewise, at 2021 year end the Company recognized a balance of 206 thousand euros under this heading, corresponding to the theoretical tax on the value of electric energy production as calculated based on the provision for deviations in the market price recognized under "Non-current liabilities - Other financial liabilities" in the accompanying balance sheet (Notes 4 and 14.3).
+At December 31, 2022 and 2021, Sonnedix España Finance 2, S.A. recognized long-term guarantees and security deposits for an amount of 8 thousand euros under the balance sheet heading "Non-current assets - Financial investments."
+Likewise, at December 31, 2022, the Company recognized a balance of 85 thousand euros under this heading (2021: 206 thousand euros), corresponding to the theoretical tax on the value of electric energy production as calculated based on the provision for deviations in the market price recognized under "Non-current liabilities - Other financial liabilities" in the accompanying balance sheet (Notes 4 and 14.3).